The

 stench

-stench well (it is not acidic enough).
-Skunk stench is an oil, so is
+well (it is not acidic enough).
+Skunk stench is an oil, so is attacked by

-attacked by acids and oxidizers.
-Bleach & peroxide are good
+acids and oxidizers.
+Bleach & peroxide are good oxidizers.

-gloves and protective clothing.
-If it is on you, the clothes can be
+and protective clothing.
+If it is on you, the clothes can be saved.

 (which will foam like crazy).